-Which could suggest a hereditary link associated with this disease, however it can also occur in other breeds as well (so the verdict is still out on that one).
-Additionally, hemangiosarcomas are much more common in older dogs and will only be found in younger dogs on very rare occasions.
+This could suggest a hereditary link associated with this disease; however, it can also occur in other breeds (so the verdict is still out on that one).
+Also, hemangiosarcomas are much more common in older dogs and will only be found in younger dogs on frequent occasions.

 The possibility of a hemorrhage

-This is a huge threat to your dog or cat’s life if he/she has hemangiosarcoma.
-Because the hemangiosarcomas are full of blood, they can rupture or burst at any time.
+This is a massive threat to your dog or cat’s life if they have hemangiosarcoma.
+Because the hemangiosarcomas are full of blood, they can rupture or burst at anytime.
 When this happens, there will be little you can do to save your pet’s life.
 It will usually result in sudden death.
-In fact, if your dog dies suddenly in his/her sleep, it could be due to a hemorrhage.
+If your dog dies suddenly in their sleep, it could be due to a hemorrhage.

 Symptoms of Hemangiosarcoma

-If your dog has hemangiosarcoma, then you will probably see some typical clinical signs.
+You will probably see some typical clinical signs if your dog has hemangiosarcoma.
 These will significantly impact your dog’s life.
 Those may include: